What is Reformation: in simple words

 In England, the Reformation had its own peculiarities.
 The main reason was King Henry VIII's desire to divorce his wife, which the Pope did not allow.
 This led to the creation of the Anglican Church, which separated from Rome.
 The consequences included the strengthening of royal power and the development of English culture.

-Thus, the Reformation is a complex process of change that touched on all aspects of European life.
+Thus, the Reformation is a complex process of change that touched all aspects of European life.
 It demonstrated the importance of the struggle for justice and the right to have one's own opinion.
-And although these events took place centuries ago, we still feel their impact today.
+And although these events took place several centuries ago, we still feel their impact today.
 So do not forget the lessons of history – they can be useful in our modern world!